Iankimble/BLCH_Python/readmeDemo.md

 Description
 --------
-$This program was developed to solve this particular issue.
+This program was developed to solve this particular issue.

 Features
 --------